CGJennings/se3docs/docs/dm-diy.md

 diy.settings.set("my-card-face-expsym-region", "320,600,75,75");
 ```

-This gets boring to type and hard to read after a while, so there is a shortcut: you can access the card’s settings as if they were regular variables.
+This gets boring to type and hard to read after a while, so there is a shortcut: with [$-notation](dm-dollar-notation.md) you can access the card’s settings as if they were regular variables.
 To do this you just write `$` followed by the setting name.
 However, since `-` means “subtract” in JavaScript, you have to write any `-` characters as `_` instead.
 So the equivalent of the above is:

 ```js
 $my_card_face_template = "my-card/front-face.jpg";